Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 In December 2022, President Joe Biden and First Lady Jill Biden released a video message praising Kwanzaa’s “seven principles” and giving “thanks for the rich heritage of African Americans.”
 (R)

-Vice President Kamala Harris claimed Kwanzaa celebrations were: “one of my favorite childhood memories” — despite being raised in a Hindu household and spending much of her childhood in Canada.
-(R) Pics or it didn’t happen.
+Vice President Kamala Harris claimed Kwanzaa celebrations were: “one of my favorite childhood memories” — despite being raised in a Hindu household.
+(R)

 When these statements are issued, backlash inevitably follows on social media.
 Critics point out Karenga’s criminal history.
 They’re dismissed as racists.
 The cycle repeats every December.